parthnan/HeatDiffusion-and-Drag-Modeling/README.md

 ![alt text](https://raw.githubusercontent.com/parthnan/HeatDiffusion-and-Drag-Modeling/master/heatdiffusion.png)

+Red is the Highest Temperature, Green the lowest.

 2. Modeling the airflow around a spherical aerofoil.
 Based on the Non stationary Navier-Stokes equation.
 Boundary conditions are such that airflow only enters from the left, and exits to the right.
 Each Simulation frame lasts 0.05 seconds(Δ𝑡=0.05).